dr0nser/odin-rock-paper-scissor/README.md

 # Rock Paper Scissor

 This is the legendary rock-paper-scissor game.
 You have got 5 rounds to play against the almighty Computer.
-Give it your best to win ;-)
+Many have tried but failed.
+Try your own luck and give it your best to win.

 Play: